-We'll start together right at 7pm.
+We'll start together right at the start time.
 It's OK if you're a bit late, just know that we'll have begun and try to join quietly.
 We'll start with short introductions and an overview of why we are gathered.
-This is followed by a brief reflection or offered experience on the spiritual life from one of our community, concluding with brief prayers.
+This is followed by a brief reflection or offered experience on the spiritual life from one of our leaders and others in the group, concluding with brief prayers.